 Below Level 1, students can Not routinely carry out simple arithmetic procedures.

-At the lower levels of math proficiency, below level 2, the percentage of innumerate students ranges from a low of 6 % in Korea, to a high of 38 % in United States.
+The percentage of innumerate students ranges widely from a low of 6 % in Korea, to a high of 38 % in United States.

-Also, in the United States, as students proceed through school an increasing number of students fall further behind in math proficiency.
+In the United States as well as in many other countries, an increasing number of students fall further behind in math proficiency, as students proceed through school.

-In grade 4: 40% of students demonstrated math proficiency at 4th grade level.
+In grade 4, only 40% of students demonstrated math proficiency at 4th grade level.

-In grade 8: 33% of students demonstrated math proficiency at 8th grade level.
+In grade 8, only 33% of students demonstrated math proficiency at 8th grade level.

-In grade 12: 25% of students demonstrated math proficiency at 12th grade level.
+In grade 12, only 25% of students demonstrated math proficiency at 12th grade level.

 The Condition of Education 2017, U.S. Department of Education, page 165 nces.ed.gov/pubs2017/2017144

-Also, the percent of general population students who perform below Basic Math Level is growing as years of education increase:
+The percent of general population students who perform BELOW the Basic Math Level is also growing as years of education increase:

 National Center for Education Statistics, National Assessment of Educational Progress nces.ed.gov/nationsreportcard/mathematics/achieveall

-However, for people with disabilities (any kind of disability) the situation is far worse!
+However, for students with any disability the situation is far worse!

-As a result of their low achievement in math, the opportunities for students with disabilities to excel in an increasingly technology-based society and to pursue careers in science, technology, engineering, and mathematics have been limited, and both scientific and human enterprise have been denied the talents and contributions of these students.
+As a result of students low achievement in math, the opportunities for students with any disability to excel in an increasingly technology-based society and to pursue careers in science, technology, engineering, and mathematics are limited, and both scientific and human enterprise have been denied the talents and contributions of these students.

 In 1990 the RAND Corporation titled Multiplying Inequalities: The Effects of Race, Social Class, and Tracking on Opportunities to Learn Mathematics and Science concluded: “Widely published statistics document patterns of disproportionately low achievement and participation in science and mathematics by women, minorities, and the poor.”
 Unfortunately, not much has changed in 30 years.